Blog

 Problem-based learning (PBL)

 Effective problems in PBL are those that reflect real challenges that professionals face in their fields.
-They can include medical cases, ethical dilemmas, environmental challenges, or engineering problems that require critical thinking and creativity.
+They may include medical cases, ethical dilemmas, environmental challenges, or engineering problems that require critical thinking and creativity.

 Design thinking in education